barudisshu/cassandra-es-index/README.md

 unicast-hosts | http://localhost:9200 | A comma separated list of host, can be host1,host2,host3 or http://host1,http://host2,http://host3 or http://host1:9200,http://host2:9200,http://host3:9200.
 If protocol or port are missing http and 9200 assumed.
-It is possible to use https. discard-nulls | **true** | Do not pass null values to ES index, it means you won't be able to delete a value. **Default is true**. index-properties | {} | Properties as a JSON string, passed to create a new index, may contain tokenizer definitions for example. json-serialized-fields | {}	| A coma separated string defining that a string column must be indexed as a JSON string.
+It is possible to use https. discard-nulls | **true** | Do not pass null values to ES index, it means you won't be able to delete a value. **Default is true**. index-properties | {} | Properties as a JSON string, passed to create a new index, may contain tokenizer definitions for example. skip-serialized-fields | {} | A coma separated string defining that a string column will not be stored in elasticsearch. json-serialized-fields | {}	| A coma separated string defining that a string column must be indexed as a JSON string.
 Non-JSON parsable strings will prevent inserts in Cassandra. json-flat-serialized-fields | {} | A coma separated string defining that a string column must be indexed as a type-safe JSON document.
 Elasticsearch json mapping does not allow to index a value that will change type over time.
 For example {"key":"value"} can't become {"key":{"subkey":"value"}} in Elasticsearch you'll get a mapping exception.
 Such JSON-flat will be converter into a JSON object that have string keys and arrays of string as values. dummy | false | Completely disables secondary index.
 Note that if Jest classes are not found the index will be put into dummy mode automatically.